ndudar/React-Router-Practice-2/README.md

   </NavLink>
   ```
   - can also take inline style prop (can also use isActive to enable a specific inline style for that)
+  - there is also an isLoading prop you could use

 #### Other Findings:
 - Netlify is a good free and easy option for deplyment from GitHub